richardhrace/subscriber-posts-limit/README.txt

 = Automatic installation =
 1. Go to your Dashboard => Plugins => Add new
-1. In the search form write: Condless
+1. In the search form write: RichardDev
 1. When the search return the result, click on the Install Now button

 = Manual Installation =